mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 I am rolling into _Osoyoos_.
 So far, I've spent the majority of this ride on in the aero-bars; my lumber is starting to act up.

-_Richter Pass_ is a slow and steady affair.
+_Richter Pass_ is a slow and steady affair at least for the climb to the top.
+The race to the bottom is a very different affair.

+If you passed me on the way up, don't worry, there are more up-hills for you to catch back up to me.

+The distance from the between the Aid Station going up _Richter_ and the one in _Cawston_ is felt.
+I'm out of water and I can use a bio-break.

 ![](/assets/jpg/IMG_1340-977x550.jpeg EASTSIDE ROAD)